 Conditions that can be dealt with in an urgent care facility:

 Call 911 or go to the emergency room if you are in severe pain or your condition is endangering your life.

-To locate the nearest ER, search our find a doctor directory.
+To locate the nearest emergency room, search our find a doctor directory.

 Examples of medical emergencies:

-Premera members have access to a comprehensive, nationwide network of retail pharmacies and access to a convenient mail order pharmacy, Express Scripts MyPharmacyPlus Home Delivery.
-To find information about your drug benefits use the following links.
+Premera members have access to a comprehensive, nationwide network of retail pharmacies and access to a convenient mail-order pharmacy, Express Scripts MyPharmacyPlus Home Delivery.
+To find information about your drug benefits use the links.